Operational Guide

 2. Auditing the Damage with FRW

-We use the Focus Recovery Window (FRW) to prove to management that "free time" is not the same as "focused time."
-A schedule with high interruption density actively increases the biological downtime required by the brain.
+The Focus Recovery Window (FRW) is a simple way to show that "free time" is not the same as "focused time."
+A schedule with high interruption density increases the recovery time the brain needs between bouts of deep work — time that rarely shows up on a calendar.

 Analyze Your Meeting Tax